Roadmap

 Compiling

-fully setup and ready to go, you can compile the PowerPass TPM module.
+Once you have tpm2-tss fully setup and ready to go, you can compile the PowerPass TPM module.

-The PowerPass TPM edition module is called powerpasstpm
+The PowerPass TPM edition module is called powerpasstpm.

-and is compiled using the GNU Compiler Collection or gcc
+The module is written in C and is compiled using the GNU Compiler Collection or gcc.

 - To compile

-directory - To clean up and recompile
+powerpasstpmsimply runmakefrom the/powerpass/tpmdirectory - To clean up and recompile

-If they are elsewhere, you will have to edit the makefile
+If they are elsewhere, you will have to edit the makefile for now at least until I make it dynamic.

 Testing Your TPM

-Now that everything is setup, you can test for TPM support by running Test-TpmProvider.ps1
+Now that everything is setup, you can test for TPM support by running Test-TpmProvider.ps1 from the /tpm directory in this repo.

-This PowerShell script will compile the powerpasstpm
+This PowerShell script will compile the powerpasstpm binary using gcc via the included makefile if you have not already done so.

-in test mode and fetch the TPM info from the tpm2-tss Feature API.
+It will run ./powerpasstpm in test mode and fetch the TPM info from the tpm2-tss Feature API.

-Lastly, it will echo the object properties received from the TPM using Get-Member
+Lastly, it will echo the object properties received from the TPM using Get-Member.

-library returns JSON for the TPM info.
+The tpm2-tss library returns JSON for the TPM info.

-to get an object and inspect it with PowerShell.
+You can take the output of ./powerpasstpm test and pipe it to ConvertFrom-Json to get an object and inspect it with PowerShell.

 Testing

-Test commands | ||
+| Test commands | ||

-./powerpasstpm test | Runs in test mode | Outputs TPM info in JSON format to the console |
+| ./powerpasstpm test | Runs in test mode | Outputs TPM info in JSON format to the console |

-./powerpasstpm test > info.json | Runs in test mode | Saves TPM info to JSON file for review |
+| ./powerpasstpm test > info.json | Runs in test mode | Saves TPM info to JSON file for review |

 Initialization